MTQ in search of a way to replace gasoline tax returns

-Because of transportation electrification, windfall gains from the fuel tax, which allows the Quebec government to recoup an average of $2 billion annually, is set to dry up, so that the government should consider replacing it.
+With transportation electrification, windfall gains from the fuel tax, which allows Quebec to recover an average of $2 billion annually, are set to run dry, so much so that the government must change it to replace it.

-“We have less and less gasoline consumption, but because there are taxes on gasoline, there will be less and less taxes going into government coffers,” explained Jill Beyer, a spokesperson for the Department of Transportation (MTQ).
+“We have less and less gasoline consumption, but because there are taxes on gasoline, there will be less and less taxes that will go into government coffers,” explained Jill Beyer, a spokesperson for the Department of Transportation (MTQ).

-The department is looking for a way to recover at least $2 billion annually, or the equivalent of fuel tax revenue.

-The situation has been analyzed in several places in the world, for example the situation in the United States, Norway, Sweden and Germany.
+The situation was analyzed in many places in the world, for example, in the USA, Norway, Sweden and Germany.

 “We chose 39 tools, which are sometimes used already, but can be used differently,” the MTQ spokesperson explained.